DavidCultureFPV/QuadParts/README.md

 2. Ensure that you have Node installed on your development machine ( windows, linux or other) Follow the tutorial here to install the latest version of node https://www.geeksforgeeks.org/how-to-download-and-install-node-js-and-npm/

-   After Node /NPM  is installed on your system, run the two commands below to deploy
+   After Node /NPM  is installed on your system, open up your terminal or command prompt screen and run the two commands below to deploy:

    <code>npm install  #installs dependencies</code>